SteveRuble/Bloomn/readme.md

 For maximum flexibility and performance you can check whether a key is present and defer the add until later (so you only need to calculate the hash once).
-This is at least 15% faster than checking and adding as separate operations, although it will be more if your key is large.
+This is a tiny bit faster than checking and adding as separate operations.
+I designed this API before I figured out some performance improvements that made it barely useful.

 It's important to dispose of the check result to avoid memory leaks.